 1. Knowing bank products 2.
 Examples of bank products RPs should be familiar with the characteristics of different credit products.
 With the knowledge, RPs will sensitize to the missing information in the client's financial statements, or vice versa, whether there is any information in the financial statements which indicates that the client is likely to fit the credit criteria regarding its financial needs.
 RPs should be comfortable conducting an initial introduction regarding the bank's product range, which elevates the client's willingness to collaborate with RPs in providing company information.
 The table below shows some examples for class discussions: Examples on Loan Type Project Finance/Syndication Loan (Two and more banks sponsor syndication loan) Customers can raise funds through a project finance/syndicated loan to meet their huge capital needs.
 After agreeing with a bank as an arranger (a bank, for instance), customers can only approach the arranger to reach different banks via the network of the arranger.
-The arranger organizes information from various parties, including lawyers and participating banks, saving customers time handling loan documents, legal terms, pricing issues, completing the syndication, and meeting the financing needs for large real estate projects, business development, and mergers and acquisitions in a limited time frame.
-Aircraft Financing Ship Financing Customers can raise funds through aircraft financing to enhance their competitive edge.
-For example, a bank that has established close relationships with airlines, aircraft leasing companies, valuers, and maintenance companies might provide aircraft financing solutions to airlines and leasing companies.
-Shipping financing was once prevalent in Hong Kong.
-A bank with an extensive network worldwide, relevant experience, and a complete understanding of customer needs would offer credit offers to customers.
-The customers could ride the advantages of cross-border banking services and expand their business in different places.
-The offers include - ship repayment financing - ship financing - or ship financing - ship Banks may define a scope for applicable ships such as dry bulk carriers, oil tankers (crude tankers, product tankers, chemical tankers), general cargo and multipurpose vessels, container ships, liquefied natural gas, and liquefied petroleum gas tankers, offshore support vessels, drilling platform, drilling vessels, oil storage vessels and floating production, storage tanks and others.
-3. Loans with competitors Ask follow-up questions regarding the bank loans already booked on the financial statements.
-Information about the loans offered by competitors (e.g., loan type, amount, tenor, original booking date, and purpose) provides insights into the market competition and the client's credit worthiness.
+The arranger organizes information from various parties, including lawyers and participating banks, saving customers time handling loan documents, legal terms, pricing issues, completing the syndication, and meeting the financing needs for large real estate projects, business development, and mergers and acquisitions in a limited time frame. and The Aircraft Financing Ship Financing funds through aircraft financing to enhance their competitive edge.
+For example, a bank that has established close relationships with airlines, aircraft leasing companies, insurance companies, valuers, and maintenance companies might provide aircraft financing solutions to airlines and leasing companies. bank with an exter experience, and a needs would offer customers could banking services places.
+The offer - ship fina - bilateral - asset-bac merger a financing solutions to airlines and leasing companies others su nyment financing ncing loans ked financing nd acquisition loans dry bulk carriers, tankers, chemical purpose vessels, and liquefied pet vessels, drilling p Banks may define a scope for applicable ships such as dry bulk carriers, oil tankers (crude tankers, product tankers, chemical tankers), general cargo and multipurpose vessels, container ships, liquefied natural gas, and liquefied petroleum gas tankers, offshore support vessels, drilling platform, drilling vessels, oil storage vessels and floating production, storage tanks and others.
+3. Loans with competitors Ask follow-up questions regarding the ban statements.
+Information about the loans offered tenor, original booking date, and purpose) product the client's credit worthiness. ed by competitors (e.g., loan type, amount,